CodePenDay/hamburg-16-september-2017/RECAP.md

   * The quality of the stream should be improved
   * Audio was only recorded as mono
 * Prints should be done before the day of the meetup
+* We need to advertise the event better and also tell everyone about the live stream before, so that people can watch it

 ## 🤓 Ideas for next time